 - Our Human Rights Policy sets out our commitment to respecting internationally recognised Human Rights, including fundamental labour rights such as the elimination of forced or compulsory labour. - Our Code of Ethical Conduct (the 'Code') prohibits the use of underage, forced or bonded labour, and sets out our expectations in respect for fundamental labour rights and freedom from harassment.
-The Code also sets out our commitment to conducting appropriate risk-based due diligence on our suppliers in respect of risks related to Human Rights and labour conditions.
-All suppliers are required to perform their work in a manner consistent with Tullow's Code and their performance is subject to ad-hoc audit and/or inspections. - Our Safe and Sustainable Operations Policy sets out the expectation that we will design, build, and maintain safe working conditions and take responsibility for the health and wellbeing at work of our staff and contractors. - Our Group Contracts & Procurement Procedure sets out a framework of principles for the placement of contracts for goods, works and services.
+The Code also sets out our commitment to conducting appropriate riskbased due diligence on our suppliers in respect of risks related to human rights and labour conditions.
+All suppliers are required to perform their work in a manner consistent with Tullow's Code and their performance is subject to ad-hoc audit and/or inspections. - Our Safe and Sustainable Operations Policy sets out the expectation that we will design, build, and maintain safe working conditions and take responsibility for the health and wellbeing at work of our staff and contractors. - Our Group Contracts & Procurement Procedure sets out a framework of principles for the placement of contracts for goods, works and services. - Our Human Rights Standard provides actionable guidelines for implementing the principles in the Human Rights Policy.